 1. Use a clear and attractive presentation stand.

 Using a clear and attractive presentation can help charcuterie cones stand out and attract attention.
-Displaying them in a bamboo cone holder (on Amazon) with double layered paper, and adding tall items like breadsticks, biscotti, or bread as well as meats, cheeses, fruit, vegetables and olives of choice will create a visually appealing look that will draw people’s eyes to the cones.
+Displaying them in a bamboo cone holder with double layered paper, and adding tall items like breadsticks, biscotti, or bread as well as meats, cheeses, fruit, vegetables and olives of choice will create a visually appealing look that will draw people’s eyes to the cones.

 To top it off with an extra wow factor add some salami flowers around the area.
 See full tutorial on how to make a meat flower with wine glass here.